GoogleCloudPlatform/solutions-workshops/grpc-xds/README.md

 gRPC service.

-The scripts and manifests in this directory enable running the xDS control plane and the sample gRPC application on either [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/docs) clusters, or on local [kind](https://kind.sigs.k8s.io/) Kubernetes clusters.
+The scripts and manifests in this directory enable running the xDS control planes and the sample gRPC applications on either [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/docs) clusters, or on local [kind](https://kind.sigs.k8s.io/) Kubernetes clusters.

-The code in this repository in not recommended for production environments.
-If you want a production-ready xDS control plane, we recommend [Cloud Service Mesh](https://cloud.google.com/service-mesh/docs/service-routing/proxyless-overview) from Google Cloud.
+If you want a production-ready xDS control plane for your production environments, we recommend
+[Cloud Service Mesh](https://cloud.google.com/service-mesh/docs/service-routing/proxyless-overview)
+from Google Cloud.